-UW student-athletes carried a 3.12 cumulative grade-point average (GPA) at the end of the Spring 2018 term.
-After the Spring 2018 semester, six student-athletes carried a perfect 4.00 cumulative GPA.
-Between the Fall 2017 and Spring 2018 semesters, a total of 280 student- athletes earned Academic All-Big Ten honors.
+UW student-athletes carried a 3.25 cumulative grade-point average (GPA) at the end of the Spring 2020 term.
+After the Spring 2020 semester, 14 student-athletes carried a perfect 4.00 cumulative GPA.
+Between the Fall 2019 and Spring 2020 semesters, a total of 330 student- athletes earned Academic All-Big Ten honors.

-UW undergraduate student-athletes currently major in 86 diverse areas of study.
-Personal Finance, Life Sciences Communication, Economics, and Kinesiology are the most common majors among undergraduate student-athletes.
-Additionally, of these 86 areas of study, there are currently 67 different areas which 10 or fewer student-athletes have declared as majors.
-A total of 143 student-athletes graduated with either a Bachelor's or Master's degree during the 2017-18 academic year.
+UW undergraduate student-athletes currently major in 84 diverse areas of study.
+Personal Finance, Retailing & Consumer Behavior, Communication Arts, and Economics are the most common majors among undergraduate student-athletes.
+Additionally, of these 84 areas of study, there are currently 68 different areas in which 10 or fewer student-athletes have declared as majors.
+A total of 150 studentathletes graduated with either a Bachelor's or Master's degree during the 2019-2020 academic year.

-For a full list of majors, please see Appendix G. This chart is a breakdown of our student-athletes' declared majors (by percentage) compared against the percentage of UW students who are majoring in each of those areas.
+For a full list of majors, please see Appendix G. This chart is a breakdown of student-athletes' declared majors (by percentage) compared against the percentage of UW students who are majoring in each of those areas.
 The categories of majors were predetermined by the report of major breakdowns that is produced by the UW-Madison Registrar's Office.
 The total number of student-athlete majors is representative of the number of majors rather than the number of student-athletes, because a student-athlete with a declared double major is counted twice.